Greats of Glenelg

 Great of Glenelg

-Laurie Rosewarne for over 40 years has given extensive service to the Glenelg Football Club not only through his playing and coaching career but also through various administrative roles within the club.
-Laurie’s playing career spanned from 1965 – 1973 when he played 169 games, kicked 18 goals and was Vice-Captain from 1972 – 1973.
+Gave over 40 years of extensive service to the Club through his playing and coaching career as well as various administrative roles within the club.

 Alf Wadham